elasticio/elasticio.github.io/_references/view-classes.md

 ## TextFieldView

 `TextFieldView` has many purposes.
 Use it to draw a one-liner text field form to input the information.
-For example, you can use it in case of [Basic Authorization](component-descriptor-structure#credentials-object) to input the API key.
+For example, you can use it in the case of [Basic Authorization](component-descriptor-structure#credentials-object) to input the API key.
 The possibilities are many but the implementation is similar.